mytourist/api-documentation/index.md

 ```

 ## Start developing, testing and Deploy
-By far [Postman](https://www.postman.com/) is a great tool to help you out in the first steps of developing any connection to us.
+By far [Postman](https://www.postman.com/) is a great tool to help you out in the first steps of build any connection with us.
 This tool enables you to test all GET/POST/PUT/Etc.. requests.
-We do host custom API's on our high-end cluster infrastructure for our customers and direct partners.
+We do somethimes host custom API's on our high-end cluster infrastructure for our customers and direct partners.
 Please contact us for more information.

 ### [Availability API](availability.html)
 Check for available roomtypes in a predefined date range.
-This enpoint will return the roomtypes and available Rate plan ID's.
+This endpoint will return the roomtypes and available Rate plan ID's.
 [Go to the documentation](availability.html)

 ### [Bookings API](bookings.html)
-Get booking by ID's and change their status, attach/dettach debtors, manage individual guests and select the right price rates.
+Get booking by ID's and change their status, attach/detach debtors, manage individual guests and select the right price rates.
 [Go to the documentation](bookings.html)

 ### [Debtors API](debtors.html)
 Obtain a single Debtor or obtain a list of your Debtors based on some filtering.
 You can also manage their address and contact information.
 [Go to the documentation](debtors.html)